f5devcentral/f5-big-iq-onboarding/README.md

     Ansible version should be displayed.

-7. Change default shell on all instances to bash, and set the admin's password (*AWS only*)
+7. Change default shell on all instances to bash, and set the admin's password to admin (*AWS only*).

     ```
     ./ansible_helper ansible-playbook /ansible/bigiq_onboard_pretasks_aws.yml -i /ansible/hosts
     ```

+    Note: try to ssh the BIG-IQ instances with the login admin, password admin and make sure authentication is successfull.

 8. Execute the BIG-IQ onboarding playbooks.